WoltLab/WCF/README.md

 WoltLab Suite Core 3.0
 ======================

 WoltLab Suite Core is a free CMS and web-framework, designed for awesome websites and communities.
-Cuting-edge technologies and strict object-oriented programming makes it the ideal choice for developers and communities, and is actively maintained and improved by WoltLab.
+Cutting-edge technologies and strict object-oriented programming makes it the ideal choice for developers and communities, and is actively maintained and improved by WoltLab.

 _Formerly known as [WoltLab Community Framework](https://community.woltlab.com/thread/249026-introducing-woltlab-suite-3-0/)_